elliotholden/lessons/lesson-01/lesson-01-images-and-registries.md

 Unlike a __vm__, instead of virtualizing an entire machine, it virtualizes the application and its dependencies.
 This makes containers much more efficient and lightweight than traditional virtual machines.

-__NOTE:__ Think of a container the same way as when you run
->systemctl start httpd

-You are running a *command* not a *virtual machine*

-When talking about containers there is the concept of a container *"image"* - the container __image__ is simply a tar file that holds the contents of a container.
-When you *run* a container you are actually running the container image.
-After you initially run a container from an image you can then *start* and *stop* the container.

-### Prerequisit for lesson plan
 To run a container you need a container runtime environment such as __containerd__ or __crio__.
 These container runtime enviroments are typically daemons that run in the background.
 Think of weberserver software such as __httpd__ or database software such as __MariaDB__; they both run in the background.
 To manage containers you need a tool such as __Podman__ or __Docker__.
 For the purposes of this course we will be using Podman, however Podman is interchangeable with Docker.
 So any commands you learn in Podman should also work on Docker.

 To install Podman do one of the following based on your operatring system